 If we receive the witness of men, the witness of God is greater; for this is the witness of God which He has testified of His Son.
 He who believes in the Son of God has the witness in himself; he who does not believe God has made Him a liar, because he has not believed the testimony that God has given of His Son.
 And this is the testimony: that God has given us eternal life, and this life is in His Son (1 John 5:6-13, emphasis mine).

-There is not space here to delve into the controversies surrounding 1 John 5:7.
-It is one of the most significant disputed textual variants.
-This results in controversies since 1 John 5:7 is often used to defend the Trinity.
+There is not space here to delve into the controversies surrounding 1 John 5:7, which is one of the most significant disputed texts in the New Testament.
+The verse is a center of controversy since 1 John 5:7 is often used to defend the Trinity.
 I am sympathetic to arguments that the Latin Vulgate texts that include the Johannine Comma are more reliable than the Greek texts that omit it.
 Regardless, it is not necessary to look at that one verse alone.
 Instead let’s focus on the language that all scholars agree is part of the original, which treats the theme of “bearing witness” and “testimony.”

 John begins by saying that Jesus Christ came by “water and blood.”
 The Holy Spirit is the One “who bears witness because the Spirit is truth.”
 Then he extends the analogy to the testimony of Christ preached by men.
 The testimony preached on earth – the Spirit, the water and the blood – is the same as the testimony of heaven.
 If we on earth believe the testimony of the Son, we have the testimony of God himself in heaven.
 Following this analogy, the Two Witnesses of Revelation 11 are the testimony of Jesus Christ in heaven and the testimony of the Church on earth.